-- Failing to pass around the outside of the turnpoints or through gates: 100% - Backtracking against the task direction: 100% Backtracking is defined as either re-joining the active track line at a point prior to the point where the pilot departed from it or flying with an angle of greater than 90 degrees in respect to the intended flight direction within a corridor defined by the width used to score gates in the task.
-If the task involves more than one possible active track line (e.g. Cog wheel navigation with unknown legs), all track lines shall be considered as active. - Returning with less than minimum specified fuel: 100% tMin = the best time (Part 1)
+- Failing to pass around the outside of the turnpoints or through gates: 100% - Backtracking against the task direction: 100%.
+Backtracking is defined in S.10 4.24.5.
+If the task involves more than one possible active track line (e.g. Cog wheel navigation with unknown legs), all track lines shall be considered as active. - Returning with less than minimum specified fuel: 100%